EY-Tech-Consulting-Denmark/Graphathon_2023-04-14/Cypher_exercises.md

 ```
  either the round() or toInteger() functions over avg(c.reimbursedAmt)
 ```
-There is a lot of math , string and logical functions that can be applied on the node properties.
+There is a lot of math, string and logical functions that can be applied on the node properties.
 </details>
 <br>
-Up to now we have been viewing our results in tabular form much like as with any standard SQL query language.
+Up to now we have been viewing our results in tabular form, much like as with any standard SQL query language.
 We will now also get acquainted with results in graph form.
 This way is much more visual, it makes it easier to spot interesting connection and is another benefit of using graph databases.

 Lets look at an example: